 The original graphic design of the blue character that you see in some places on Shivasongster.com was done by Adam Lunger from Crazy Ant Studio of Elysburg, PA.
 He’s did a great job turning my vision into reality.
 However, over time the image itself was problematic and didn’t scale well for use in the more modern Word Press templates.
 Thus, in late 2013, I retired the header and most of the appearances of the image, though it is still in use on my business cards and in a few select places like SoundCloud where it fits a bit more with my electro persona.

 What’s happening to MINDSPEAK.COM?

-MINDSPEAK.COM has undergone a complete overhaul, also in Word Press.
-It has been repurposed for my non-musical, rhetorical and socio-political content.
-I felt the time was right to make this available, but it was necessary to separate those interests from my musical persona.
-Very often I am interested in topics that have little to nothing to do with my music and I didn’t want people to be confused about this any longer.
+MINDSPEAK.COM has undergone several complete overhauls, most recently in Dec 2013.
+It also uses Word Press and has been repurposed for my non-musical, rhetorical and socio-political content.
+I felt it was necessary to separate those interests from my musical persona.
+Very often I am interested in topics that have little to nothing to do with my music and I didn’t want people to be confused about this.
 The fact is that music is a great medium, and still a large part of my life, but it is not always the best medium to tackle certain subjects.
-It’s difficult to bring music out of its exploitive history and into a pure form of dialog.
-Many people see it as mere entertainment, and do not take it seriously.
+It’s difficult to bring music out of its exploitive history and into a pure form of dialog free of market concerns and hype.
+Many people see music as mere entertainment, and do not take it seriously.
 In many ways, I can’t blame them.

-So at first, MINDSPEAK.COM will house my own commentaries on several topics that I am passionate about: Education, technology, spirituality, small business, and community.
-Eventually I will open this up for others to comment.
-Then we will see how things go from there.
+So at first, MINDSPEAK.COM housed my own commentaries on several topics that I am passionate about: Education, technology, spirituality, small business, and community.
+In December 2013, I started to open it up – on an experimental basis – for others to submit.
+We’ll see how things go from there.

 So enjoy the new sites!